cyberjayk/Phishing-Email-Analysis/README.md

 <br />
 Viewing the Raw .eml File in Sublime Text to Inspect Email Headers:  <br/>
 <img width="1239" height="841" alt="Screenshot 2025-12-03 222834" src="https://github.com/user-attachments/assets/7d8bcdf5-af34-482b-abee-a7ba104d26cf" />

+The phishing email was opened in Sublime Text using the .eml file format to view the full message headers and underlying metadata.
+Inspecting the raw source provides visibility into sender information, authentication results, and hidden HTML content that is not shown in normal email clients.
 <br />
 <br />
 Finding the headers: <br/>
 <img width="659" height="239" alt="emailheader" src="https://github.com/user-attachments/assets/8e120c21-98e1-44bc-8360-716cf4bcc20d" />

+This screenshot highlights the key header fields such as From, Return-Path, Message-ID, and Date—used to validate the legitimacy of the sender.
+These fields are crucial for tracing the origin of the message and identifying spoofing or relay abuse.
 <br />
 <br />
 Analyzing mail flow and authentication results (SPF, DKIM, DMARC):  <br/>